 - Privacy options are much better – you can both Connect with people you know (like friends on Facebook) and / or Follow people (like on Twitter).
 So when you post you can choose if you want to share each item with everyone who follows you or just a group of friends you are connected to, really easily.

-- There are several celebrities and some big name companies including the Washington Post, British GQ and most popular of all, Zack Snieder – director of many famous films – he has a very loyal fan base!
-But the majority of people on Vero are just normal, incredibly positive and supportive – unbothered about numbers of followers, and just genuinely interested in sharing content with people who like what they like.
+- There are celebrities and some big name companies including the Madonna, British GQ and most popular of all, Zack Snyder – director of many famous films – he has a very loyal fan base!
+But the majority of people on Vero are just normal, incredibly positive and supportive – unbothered about numbers of followers, and just genuinely interested in sharing content with people – it’s a community feel.

 The only thing that’s missing is more users.
-Vero is still in the millions, rather than the Big 3’s billions – but I’m hoping that will change.
+Vero is still in the millions, rather than the big platforms billions.
 When I first joined, I didn’t immediately have an instant feed of people I knew – and that’s where some people get stuck.
-But if like me, you have a look around and find people who like what you like, you might just really enjoy Vero as much as I do.
+But if like me, you brings.
+Group of friends with you, or have a look around and find new people with similar interests, you just might really enjoy Vero, as much as I do.

-So if you fancy giving something new a try, #joinmeonVero and say hello.
+So if you fancy giving something new a try, and to ditch the algorithms, #joinmeonVero and say hello.
 And let me know you read this post, so I can follow you too.

 #socialmedia #Vero #verotruesocial